 A dirty dryer vent will not only waste energy and cause your clothes to take longer to dry, but it can also be a fire hazard!
 Cleaning the removable lint filter before each load is a great way to keep your clothes dryer running great, but it isn’t enough—you also need to clean the entire vent at least once per year, and more often if you do a lot of laundry.
 Learn how to clean a dryer vent from the experts at Mr. Appliance®.

 Best Way to Clean Dryer Vent

 Before performing maintenance on any appliance, make sure you unplug the unit or turn the power off at the breaker.
 If you have a gas dryer, locate the gas line and turn the gas off at the source, and make sure the line is long enough before you move your dryer.
-If you're not sure about the gas line or you're uncomfortable, call a Mr. Appliance professional at (888) 998-2011 before making any moves.
+If you're not sure about the gas line or you're uncomfortable, call a Mr. Appliance professional before making any moves.

 Here’s how to clean a dryer vent in three key areas:

 - Clean the Lint Trap Filter.
 The screen should be cleaned before every load of clothes you dry.
 The rest of the area needs occasional attention too.
 First, with the filter removed, vacuum the trap vent to remove as much dirt and lint as you can.
 Then, using a flexible lint brush, clean out the rest of the trap area.